Four Year Program (MD)

 Eligibility and Requirements

 Candidates for admission to the Boston University School of Medicine should apply to the American Medical College Application Service (AMCAS).
 Information and application materials are available at www.aamc.org.
 Candidates may apply between June 1 and November 1, but early application is strongly recommended.
-Applicants are expected to receive a bachelor’s degree from an accredited college of arts and sciences or engineering.
-Occasionally a candidate of unusual ability is accepted after attendance for three academic years in an undergraduate school if he or she has satisfactorily completed all of the prerequisites and the minimum entrance requirements of 90 semester hours.
+Applicants are expected to receive a bachelor’s degree from an US or Canadian accredited college located in the US or Canada.
 All prerequisites must be completed before a student can matriculate at BUSM.
 All applicants must take the Medical College Admission Test (MCAT) and should communicate directly with the Association of American Medical Colleges for information concerning these examinations.

 While we do our best to give equal consideration to all applications that are completed prior to our published deadlines, we have a very large applicant pool and early applications may be more likely to receive a favorable review.
 In order to be eligible to apply to BUSM, applicants must have satisfactorily completed at least two years of undergraduate study, including all prerequisites, at an institution of higher education located in and accredited in the U.S. or Canada.
 Further information is available on our Requirements page.